 3. The Lemosho Route

-Night at camp two on the Lemosho Route.
-Photo: Getty
+The camp on night two of the Lemosho Route.
+Photo: Getty.

 A route that was created as an alternative to the Shira Route, and is generally considered the most scenic path to the summit.
 It was made as a lower set off point for those attempting Kilimanjaro from the west.
 You'll begin at Lemosho Gate, and have more time to gradually adjust to the altitude.